Why did I poop in my sleep?

 • Bacterial: e Coli, Salmonella (These are foodborne infections, e.g., “food poisoning”.)

-In some cases, infections can affect both the stomach and the small/large intestines, causing inflammation of the gastrointestinal (GI) tract, known as gastroenteritis.
-(Viral gastroenteritis is stomach flu and is not caused by the influenza virus.)4 This can result in diarrhea, nausea/vomiting, abdominal pain, and sometimes fever.
+In some cases, infections can affect both the stomach and the small/large intestines, causing inflammation of the gastrointestinal (GI) tract known as gastroenteritis.
+(Viral gastroenteritis is stomach flu and is not caused by influenza virus.)4 This can result in diarrhea, nausea/vomiting, abdominal pain, and sometimes fever.

 Foods